Dzani-Eterle/friend-scheduling-issues/README.md

 6.Sending request to meet up
 7.Confirmation if meet up happened( notification sent 1 hour post meetup time) 8.Meetup streak (sucessfull meetups in succesion, one each person has their own streak, might also have streaks in between users but thatd be a seperate feature)
-9.Meetup stat tracking( Person A is 68% likely to not cancel, person B shows up 98& of the time ...)